Natlem/WaterSimulation/README.txt

 There are 3 types of waves : Directional, circular and ripple.
 For more detail, you can read the pdf in doc/
 There also some phong shading and camera control.

+Problems:
+Currently, We did not test the program on Linux.
+We only tested on Windows and MacOSX.